-Metallurgical Testwork
+1.5 Metallurgical Testwork

-A comprehensive test work program has been undertaken on the nickel sulphides to determine the mineralogical, comminution and metallurgical properties of the various mineralised zones within the deposit.
+Metallurgical testwork has been undertaken on samples of the nickel sulphide ores from Rönnbäcken to determine the mineralogical, comminution and metallurgical properties of the various mineralised zones within the deposits.

 The purpose of the test work program was to develop a process flow sheet that maximises recovery of nickel and cobalt whilst minimising the incorporation of penalty elements (eg magnesia) at the lowest achievable project risk.